MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 10) KNOWN ISSUES
 __________________________________________

-- HDR produces black spots.

-For now in order to resolve that issue disable SSAO and SSGI before enabling the HDR
+None.

 ___________________________________________________

 11) BUG REPORTS
 __________________________________________

-RBDOOM-3-BFG is not perfect, it is not bug free as every other software.
+DOOM-BFA is not perfect, it is not bug free as every other software.
 For fixing as much problems as possible we need as much bug reports as possible.
 We cannot fix anything if we do not know about the problems.